interlay/interbtc-spec/btcrelay-spec/docs/source/intro/architecture.rst

 * **Users** - BTC Parachain users which interact with the BTC-Relay directly or with other modules which make calls to BTC-Relay.

 * **Staked Relayers** - staked relayers lock up collateral in the BTC Parachain and are responsible for running Bitcoin `full nodes <https://bitcoin.org/en/full-node>`_ and verify that blocks submitted to BTC-Relay are valid (and that transactional data for these blocks is available).
 Staked relayers can halt BTC-Relay in case a failure is detected.
-See :ref:`failure-handling` for more details.
+See :ref:`security` for more details.

 .. note:: While any user can submit block headers to BTC-Relay, this role can be assigned to staked relayers, given these participants already run Bitcoin full nodes and check validity of stored blocks.